sunfishcode/basic-text/docs/Unicode.md

 A buffered stream is in Unicode form iff:
  - the stream is in Unicode form, and
- - a flush of the buffer fails if the data up to that point is not a string in Unicode form.
+ - substrings of the string separated by buffer flushes are all in Unicode form.

 ## Conversion